- The Windows update error 0x80070422 can be down to disabled Windows services.

 Windows 10 comes with a built-in troubleshooter that can quickly fix general technical issues affecting various Windows components, including the Update service.

-So, if error 0x80070422 still persists after trying all the solutions listed above, try running Microsoft’s Update Troubleshooter.
+So, if the SCCM 0x80070422 error still persists after trying all the solutions listed above, try running Microsoft’s Update Troubleshooter.

 As you can see error 0x80070422 can cause a lot of issues since it prevents you from performing Windows updates.
 Thankfully, the fixes are not far-fetched, as shown in this guide.

 If you are facing other issues like update error 0x800f0988, check our detailed guide to fix it quickly.